percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: Yes
    :default: false

-When this variable us set ti ``TRUE`` node will process updates even in the case of split brain.
+When this variable is set to ``TRUE``, the node will process updates even in the case of a split brain.
 This should be used with extreme caution in multi-master setup, but should simplify things in master-slave cluster (especially if only 2 nodes are used).

 .. variable::  pc.linger